Name: Monument to the Fallen Fighters of the National Liberation War (Spomenik padlim borcem v NOB)

 Ključanka Department Store in Ključ - Slideshow

 Monument at Bosanski Petrovac:

 Roughly 19km west of the Bravsko monument is the town of Bosanki Petrovac.
 At the center of this town in front of the main municipal building is a bronze figurative WWII memorial sculpture dedicated to the region's local fighters who perished during the People's Liberation Struggle (Slide 1).
 The monument is characterized by stern-looking sculptures of a man and woman, crafted in the socialist realist-style, standing together side by side both holding up into the air a small infant.
 This scene more than likely operates as a representation of men and women coming together in the post-war era to create the next generation of Yugoslavia.
 Behind the three figures are a set of six ~1m square metal plates bearing sculptural reliefs of various WWII scenes of fighters and civilian life.
-As of yet, I have been unable to determine the sculptor of this work or the year in which it was created (but from its style, I would guess that it was created somewhere between the late 1950s/early 1960s).
+The creator of this work was Bitola-born sculptor Olga Jančić, but I was unable to determine what year it was created (but from its style, I would guess that it was created somewhere between the late 1950s/early 1960s).

 Monument at Bosanski Petrovac - Slideshow